kaishin/swiftbits/source/posts/2014-07-20-dictionaries.md

 ### Getting Dictionary Values

-Like arrays, you can use subscript syntax to retrieve the value corresponding to a given key.
+Like arrays, you can use subscript syntax to retrieve the value[^1] corresponding to a given key.

 ~~~swift